Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Introduction

-The main contributions of this paper are as follows: (1.)
-The proposed E-SSM model provides a rigorous framework in modeling the dynamics of brain activity and connectivity during the course of experiments.
-In particular, our model accounts for the temporal evolution/dependence of the spectrum power for particular frequency bands across the entire experiment.
-(2.)
-E-SSM accounts for the temporal structure among the latent sources.
-Specifically, the estimate of sources and hence of the auto spectrum in the current epoch takes into account the signals at neighboring epochs.
-(3.)
-E-SSM gives interpretable results by modeling particular predominant frequency bands that are associated with various brain functional states through these AR$(2)$ processes.
-(4.)
-By applying the E-SSM model, one can easily conduct analysis on both of time and frequency domains and thus provide a complete characterization of the underlying brain process.
-(5.)
-Finally, the E-SSM model and the proposed estimation method, in general, are intuitive and easily implemented.
-They take advantage of existing theory and algorithm for state space model.
-However, the novelty of the proposed E-SSM is that it generalizes the state space framework to the multiple epochs setting (borrowing information across epochs) and does not constrain the ``mixing'' matrix to be known.
+The main contributions of this paper are as follows: (1) The proposed E-SSM model provides a rigorous framework in modeling brain activity, connectivity and their dynamic behavior during the course of experiments.
+In particular, our model accounts for the temporal evolution/dependence of the spectrum power for particular frequency bands across the entire experiment as well as the temporal structure among the latent sources.
+(2) E-SSM gives interpretable results by modeling particular predominant frequency bands that are associated with various brain functional states through AR$(2)$ processes.
+(3) In theory, we show that the spectrum of arbitrary weakly stationary time series can be approximated by the spectrum of AR(2) mixtures, which gives a theoretical justification of the use of AR(2) mixtures.
+We also give a strong consistency result for the MLE of E-SSM.
+(4) By applying the E-SSM model, one can easily conduct analysis on both of time and frequency domains and thus provide a complete characterization of the underlying brain process.
+(5) Finally, the E-SSM model and the proposed estimation method, in general, are intuitive and can be implemented easily thanks to the existing theory and algorithm for state space model.
+However, the key difference is the generalization of the multiple epochs setting which allows pooling information across epochs and a flexible mixing matrix estimation step.